-Well the first and most obvious fact is the music.
+Well, the first and most obvious fact is the music.
 A bush doof will primarily only consist of electronic music and indeed, the roots of most of the original doofs are from the psychedelic and goa trance genres.
-In recent years, popularity of the bush doof has seen a move by many festivals towards incorporating slower paced electronic genres such as house and techno.
+In recent years, popularity of the bush doof has seen a move by many festivals towards incorporating slower-paced electronic genres such as house and techno.
 Although we must admit this is a chicken vs egg debate as a broader music policy quite likely attracted more people in the first place.

-The core theme across music played at the modern day doof is really ‘underground electronic music’.
+The core theme across music played at the modern-day doof is really ‘underground electronic music’.
 That is, new, exciting and fresh music that (generally) doesn’t get bashed out on commercial radio stations or mainstream night clubs.

-However in our opinion and as seasoned veterans of the doof, we really feel that the music played at these events is only a small component of what actually makes a doof special and so different from other more mainstream music festivals.
+However, in our opinion and as seasoned veterans of the doof, we really feel that the music played at these events is only a small component of what actually makes a doof special and so different from other more mainstream music festivals.
 Because really, anyone can bash out music on a PA, right?

 Photo credit: Rabbits Eat Lettuce, NSW // Open Records

 The beauty of the bush doof is really in the culture behind it.
 These events usually encourage open thought and freedom of expression.
 When attending your first doof, there is an overwhelming sense of community that goes with it.
-And while there’s potentially a few bad eggs floating about, it’s usually pretty hard not to feel like everyone you meet is your new best friend.
+And while there are potentially a few bad eggs floating about, it’s usually pretty hard not to feel like everyone you meet is your new best friend.

 Within the community are the artists and passionate business owners that make it happen, the vast majority do it for the love it.
 They kick they get out of seeing their audience have a good time and spreading good vibes.

 Much of our experience has come from the music side of the scene, and there’s a stark contrast between club and doof culture.
-The former seems to induce ego stroking, general arrogance and tall poppy syndrome, while on the other hand, doof culture generally encourages self development as well as support and acceptance of others.
+The former seems to induce ego-stroking, general arrogance and tall poppy syndrome, while on the other hand, doof culture generally encourages self-development as well as support and acceptance of others.
 To contrast the two cultures is made even more interesting by the fact that often the music being played is identical.

 It’s worth noting that many of the original doofs in the early 1990s were not the 10,000+ person extravaganzas we see today.
 Many were small gatherings of often less than 100 people and were a revolt of mainstream rave culture.
 They were an incubator not only for experimental music and visual art but also for an alternative way of living and social experimentation, often pushing an environmental or political message.